krish417118/commodity_2/README.md

 ## Macro Confirmation

-Technical signals are evaluated alongside broader macroeconomic conditions, including the US Dollar Index (DXY) and **US Treasury Yields**.
+Technical signals are evaluated alongside broader macroeconomic conditions, including the **US Dollar Index (DXY)** and **US Treasury Yields**.
 These indicators provide additional market context and help filter out lower-conviction setups when technical and macro trends are not aligned.

 ## Purpose
 The dashboard is not designed to predict markets with certainty or provide guaranteed “buy/sell” calls.
-Instead, it delivers structured signals and contextual insights that help traders make informed decisions.
+Instead, it delivers structured signals and data-backed insights that help traders make informed decisions.
 By combining asset‑specific strategies with macroeconomic filters, the system emphasizes discipline, consistency, and risk awareness.